 Name of Member Independent (1) Financially Literate (2)

+Luis Sáenz (Committee Chairman) Yes Yes

 Luis D. Ganoza No Yes

-Luis Sáenz (Committee Chairman) Yes Yes

 Mario Szotlender Yes Yes

-- (1) To be considered independent, a member of the Committee must not have any direct or indirect 'material relationship' with the Corporation.
-A material relationship is a relationship which could, in the view of the Board, reasonably interfere with the exercise of a member's independent judgment. - (2) To be considered financially literate, a member of the Committee must have the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Corporation's financial statements.
+(1) To be considered independent, a member of the Committee must not have any direct or indirect 'material relationship' with the Corporation. material relationship is a relationship which could, in the view of the Board, reasonably interfere with the exercise of a member's independent judgment.